-· Impairment
+Impairment

 The Group does not have assets which are required to be tested annually for impairment.
 In relation to other significant assets, the Committee made inquiries of management to determine whether there were any indications of impairment.
+The Committee discussed with management their approach to the identification of indictors of impairment including management's assessment of the economic performance of assets, technological developments, new rules and regulations including environmental regulation, shipbuilding costs, valuation models and the carrying value versus market capitalisation of the Group.